k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/02_fabric_environments.md

 # Fabric Environments

-Fabric requires the following environments for phase in the lifecycle of the project from its inception to its delivery and maintenance.
+Fabric requires the following environments for each phase in the lifecycle of the project from its inception to its delivery and maintenance.

 ## Development Environment
 This environment should contain: